jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-05-27-kotlin-getting-started-kafka-avro-clients/index.md

   - Docker
   - Kpow
   - Factor House Local
-authors:
-  - JaehyeonKim
-images: []
 description: Avro and Schema Registry replace hand written JSON codecs in a Kotlin Kafka producer and consumer, with generated classes and graceful shutdown.
 ---

-In this post, we'll explore a practical example of building Kafka client applications using Kotlin, Apache Avro for data serialization, and Gradle for build management.
-We'll walk through the setup of a Kafka producer that generates mock order data and a consumer that processes these orders.
+A Kafka producer that generates mock order data and a consumer that processes these orders are built with Kotlin, Apache Avro for data serialization, and Gradle for build management.
 This example highlights best practices such as schema management with Avro, robust error handling, and graceful shutdown, providing a solid foundation for your own Kafka-based projects.
 We'll dive into the build configuration, the Avro schema definition, utility functions for Kafka administration, and the core logic of both the producer and consumer applications.

 <!--more-->